Higher weak (co)limits, adjoint functor theorems, and higher Brown representability: Higher Brown representability

 Second, in the case of ordinary categories, it differs also from the familiar notion of a set of objects which distinguish parallel arrows.
 The latter property follows from the property in Definition \ref{weak_gen_def} when $\C$ admits equalizers.

-Third, the related notion of a set of objects that detect whether the canonical morphism to the terminal object $x \to *$ is an equivalence is strictly weaker in general.
+Third, the related notion of a set of objects that detect whether the canonical morphism to the terminal object $(x \to *)$ is an equivalence is strictly weaker in general.
 For example, the collection of spheres $\{S^n\}_{n \geq 0}$ is not a set of weak generators in the homotopy category of spaces \cite{He, AC}, but the spheres obviously detect whether a space is weakly contractible.
-These two notions are equivalent for the homotopy $n$-category of a stable $\infty$-category.
+These two properties of a set of objects are equivalent for the homotopy $n$-category of a stable $\infty$-category.
+This uses the fact that a morphism in a stable $\infty$-category is an equivalence if and only if its (co)fiber is a zero object.

-Finally, the definition of weak generators in an $\infty$-category $\C$ used in \cite{NRS} presently corresponds to the definition of weak generators in $\h \C$ -- we recall that the Brown representability context of \cite{NRS} presupposed an underlying locally small cocomplete $\infty$-category, whereas at present we do not assume that our candidate locally small $n$-category $\C$ arises as the homotopy $n$-category of a locally small cocomplete $\infty$-category. \end{remark}
+Finally, the definition of weak generators in an $\infty$-category $\C$ used in \cite[Definition 5.2.1]{NRS} corresponds to the definition of weak generators in $\h(\C)$ in the sense of Definition \ref{weak_gen_def}.
+We recall that the Brown representability context of \cite{NRS} presupposed an underlying locally small cocomplete $\infty$-category, whereas now we do not assume that our candidate locally small $n$-category $\C$ arises as the homotopy $n$-category of a locally small cocomplete $\infty$-category. \end{remark}

 \begin{proposition} Let $\C$ be a locally small $\infty$-category which admits finite colimits.
-The following are equivalent: \begin{itemize} \item[(a)] $\C$ has a set of weak generators. \item[(b)] $\h_n \C$ has a set of weak generators for some $n \geq 1$. \item[(c)] $\h_2 \C$ has a set of weak generators. \end{itemize} If $\C$ is stable, then (a)--(c) are also equivalent to: \begin{itemize} \item[(d)] $\h\C$ has a set of weak generators. \end{itemize} \end{proposition} \begin{proof} The implications (d) $\Rightarrow$ (c) $\Rightarrow$ (b) $\Rightarrow$ (a) are obvious. (a) $\Rightarrow$ (c): Let $\mathcal{G}$ denote a set of weak generators in $\C$.
+The following are equivalent: \begin{itemize} \item[(a)] $\C$ has a set of weak generators. \item[(b)] $\h_n \C$ has a set of weak generators for some $n \geq 1$. \item[(c)] $\h_n \C$ has a set of weak generators for every $n \geq 2$. \item[(d)] $\h_2 \C$ has a set of weak generators. \end{itemize} If $\C$ is stable, then (a)--(d) are also equivalent to: \begin{itemize} \item[(e)] $\h(\C)$ has a set of weak generators. \end{itemize} \end{proposition} \begin{proof} The implications (e) $\Rightarrow$ (d) $\Rightarrow$ (c) $\Rightarrow$ (b) $\Rightarrow$ (a) are obvious. (a) $\Rightarrow$ (d): Let $\mathcal{G}$ denote a set of weak generators in $\C$.
 We may assume that $\mathcal{G}$ is closed under tensoring of objects with $S^k$ for any $k \geq 0$.
 Let $f \colon x \to y$ be a morphism in $\C$ such that the map

 is an equivalence for every object $g \in \mathcal{G}$.
 Since $\mathcal{G}$ is closed under tensoring with $S^k$, it follows that the (horizontal) map